 However, in 1976, SIL was forced to close down there because of pressure from the leading caste while the king was visiting abroad.
 However by that time, they had worked out an alphabet for their language, prepared an elementary dictionary, and had translated Luke’s Gospel and the early chapters of Genesis.
 A church of about 200 Danuwar Rai believers in a number of villages had been established through a remarkable work of the Holy Spirit, which had began while Klaus-Peter and Doris were out of the country.
 Despite early, and intensive, persecution, those believers have remained faithful and solid, and the churches continue today, even though they are quite poor.
 There are in fact two Danuwar Rai churches in the capital city, Kathmandu; one of them is pastored by Thomas Rai with whom Klaus-Peter is in regular contact, with many requests to visit them.

-In February 2010 Klaus-Peter had the opportunity of visiting Nepal and the Danuwar Rai believers and was astonished at the huge spread of the Gospel among the people.you can read his report here.
+In February 2010 Klaus-Peter had the opportunity of visiting Nepal and the Danuwar Rai believers and was astonished at the huge spread of the Gospel among the people.

 In 1978, Klaus-Peter and Doris Kügler were re-assigned to the Indonesia branch of the Wycliffe Bible Translators.
 On the very day they left Germany for Indonesia, a group of people known as the Fayu were discovered in the interior of Irian Jaya Province (now known as Papua), and they believed that this was God’s leading that they should be allocated to them.
 They began their first tentative steps in the work the following year, and as mutual confidence began to develop, they moved to a settlement known as Foida on the Klihi River which flows into the Memberano.
 The story of family life there is vividly described by their daughter Sabine in a book called Jungle Child, which is available through Heath Christian Bookshop.

 Paul Tench, an elder at Heath Church, has been involved in a professional capacity with alphabet workshops, a necessary precursor to written translation, with The Seed Company, an offshoot of the Wycliffe Bible Translators.
-He has helped to develop an alphabet for the Tera people of Gombe State in North East Nigeria, which has led to the publication of the Gospel of Luke in Tera.
-He has also worked on the alphabet of another language in that part of Nigeria, as preparation for translation in that language too.
+He first helped to develop an alphabet for the Tera people of Gombe State in North East Nigeria, and then worked on the alphabet of three other languages in that part of Nigeria, and the Etkywen/Ichen language of Taraba State in the east.

-Heath Church is also involved with a project in East Asia.
+Heath Church has also been involved with a project in East Asia.